netverify/netverify.github.io/_posts/2020-06-30-talk-to-a-network-operator-today.md

 While we have made big intellectual strides in developing these tools, it still feels like the beginning of a long journey.
 In our view, the research community as a whole has a ways to go before the tools are useful and widely applicable.
 And a major reason is the lack of close interaction with the network operator community.

 This article is a call to arms to those researching in this space to have a "network operator-buddy", actually, several operator-buddies.
-Talk to these buddies about their needs and pain-points; talk to them about obtaining access to operational data, and let the data guide your research as much as possible; talk to them about your ideas, and get them to use your tools!
+Talk to these buddies about their needs and pain-points; talk to them about obtaining access to operational data, and let the data guide your research as much as possible;
+talk to them about your ideas, and get them to use your tools!
 Our experience has been that this opens up not only interesting new research problems but also a direct path to real-world impact.
+Such conversations can be especially valuable for newcomers to this space.

 Below we outline some highlights from our own exploration of this research topic, and how it was, and continues to be, largely informed by feedback and help from network operators and by insights derived from their invaluable data.